Wall Street Analyst Initiated Enovix Corporation [ENVX]. What else is Wall St. saying

 Sponsored

-The Gen2 Autoline represents a step-change improvement in manufacturing of Enovix cells, with up to 10x faster throughput and a 6x improvement in changeover speeds for different size batteries relative to the Gen1 production line that went into service earlier this year in Fremont.
-The Gen2 Autoline will be the “copy exact” platform from which the company plans to scale up production to meet the strong demand for its advanced batteries.
+Enovix Corporation represents 153.33 million in outstanding shares, while the company has a total market value of $1.91 billion with the latest information.
+ENVX stock price has been found in the range of $11.55 to $12.20.

-Over the last 12 months, ENVX stock dropped by -61.29%.
-The one-year Enovix Corporation stock forecast points to a potential upside of 59.1.
-The average equity rating for ENVX stock is currently 1.80, trading closer to a bullish pattern in the stock market.
+If compared to the average trading volume of 4.76M shares, ENVX reached a trading volume of 4074767 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-The market cap for the stock reached $2.04 billion, with 153.33 million shares outstanding and 127.53 million shares in the current float.
-Compared to the average trading volume of 4.94M shares, ENVX stock reached a trading volume of 2931625 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Here is what top equities market gurus are saying about Enovix Corporation [ENVX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ENVX shares is $33.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ENVX stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.